labeattie/testpreviewsite/_posts/2022-03-21-die-with-zero-book-notes.md

 Regardless, the main point is to be intentional with both the quantity and timing of your monetary gifts to heirs, charities, and anyone else.
 Perkins calls the conventional method by which many of leave our money (waiting till death and giving away what's left over) "the three R's".
 Leaving a random amount of money at a random time to random people.
 We might be able to avoid the last one with an airtight will, but it's no guarantee that all heirs will still be around at that point.

-Taking control of the amount and timing or your giving means you can treat that money like it's not your own, and prioritize maximizing life experiences the rest.
+Taking control of the amount and timing or your giving means you can treat that money like it's not your own, and prioritize maximizing life experiences with the rest.

 ## Things I Disagree With
 Although this is one of my favorite nonfiction books of all time and greatly influenced a lot of my thinking about lifestyle design, I definitely disagree with a few things.
 Or at least I think there's more nuance to the ideas.